cst/cst/README.md

 ### Token

-`Token` extends `Element.
+`Token` extends `Element`.
 Tokens in the tree are the purpose of `CST`.
 By manipulating using only tokens, we can change code formatting without any effect on the behaviour.

 For Tokens property `isToken` always return `true`.